mapsforge/mapsforge/docs/Integration.md

 # Integration guide

-This article describes how to integrate the library in your project.
+This article describes how to integrate the library in your project with JitPack ([instructions](https://jitpack.io/#mapsforge/mapsforge)).

 ```groovy
 repositories {